yemo1/EntityFramework.Docs/entity-framework/ef6/advanced/configuration/entity-framework-config-file-settings.md

 </entityFramework>
 ```

-If you don’t set a default connection factory, Code First uses the SqlConnectionFactory, pointing to .\SQLEXPRESS.
+If you don’t set a default connection factory, Code First uses the SqlConnectionFactory, pointing to `.\SQLEXPRESS`.
 SqlConnectionFactory also has a constructor that allows you to override parts of the connection string.
-If you want to use a SQL Server instance other than .\SQLEXPRESS you can use this constructor to set the server.
+If you want to use a SQL Server instance other than `.\SQLEXPRESS` you can use this constructor to set the server.

 The following configuration will cause Code First to use **MyDatabaseServer** for contexts that don’t have an explicit connection string set.